vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 31

-2. Sivadrstyālocana.
+2. śivadrstyālocana.

-Sivadựṣti is a well known work on the Trika system, written by Somānanda, the great grand teacher of Abhinava.
+śivadựṣti is a well known work on the Trika system, written by Somānanda, the great grand teacher of Abhinava.
 The Pratyabhijñā system is based on it.
 From its name and reference the Alocana of Abhinava seems to have been a critical study of the original work :

-«Yathoktam mayaiva Sivadystyalocane "Preṣopi sa bhaved yasya saktatā nāma vidyate"
+«Yathoktam mayaiva śivadystyalocane "Preṣopi sa bhaved yasya saktatā nāma vidyate"

 P. T. V., 116.
 3. Purva Pañcikā.